Colorado: Pearl Street Mall, Boulder from The Best Mall in Every State Gallery

 Oregon’s Woodburn Premium Outlets is one of the top destinations in the Pacific Northwest for tax-free outlet shopping.
 The shopping center comprises over 110 luxury, designer, and mid-range stores, all with prices slashed as low as 65 percent.

-This Philadelphia mall has is the largest retail space in the U.S. and sees around 25 million visitors a year!
+This Philadelphia mall is the largest shopping mall in the United States in terms of gross leasable area in the U.S. and sees around 25 million visitors a year!
 With its seven major department stores and over 400 shops and restaurants, it’s hard not find everything you’re shopping for — and a few extra surprises — at King of Prussia.

 Providence Place is the largest mall in the tiny state of Rhode Island.
 However, being the largest mall in a small state doesn’t mean it’s short on selections.
 “There's a lot of options here - I frequently come for Dave & Busters, Apple, and Zagg as well as downtown events,” said one Yelper.